 Eiffel Tower may be next landmark to be skewed

-AGRA, India -- Huge crowds were already expected to jam the grounds of the Taj Mahal in celebration of the lavish building’s 360th birthday.
+AGRA, India -- Huge crowds are expected to jam the grounds of the Taj Mahal when the lavish building reopens.
 Now, with a report from India’s Uttar Pradesh state government that the monument may be sinking, officials expect those crowds to swell by tens of thousands.

 Tour operators around the world have been swamped with requests for passage to Agra.
 India Airlines is adding more planes and more flights as the airline strains to keep up with demand.